 Like all the recipes that I include on my site, this pumpkin pie spice oatmeal recipe is very simple to prepare, plus the ingredients are budget-friendly and easy to find.

 For this pumpkin pie oatmeal recipe, I used old-fashioned oats, because it’s the type that I like the most.
 I just love the texture of the whole oat!
-But, you can use the one you like best, from instant to gluten-free (if you don’t tolerate it).
-I just mainly recommend that they not be the flavored kind, because of the added sugars it has.
+But, you can use the one you like best, from instant, to steel cut, to gluten-free .

 You can use any type of milk you prefer, too.
-I used 1% fat cow’s milk for this recipe, but you can use lactose-free or plant-based milk.
+I used cow’s milk for this recipe, but you can use lactose-free or plant-based milk.

 And if you love pumpkin or anything in the pumpkin family, here are some additional recipes you might like: